Carolina Dreamin’ - 6 Memories from Charlotte Motor Speedway

 1. David Pearson, 1961

-With less than two laps left in the second World 600, Pearson was four laps ahead of Fireball Roberts (2014) when he cut a right-rear tire on his Ray Fox-prepared Pontiac.
+With less than two laps left in the second World 600, Pearson was four laps ahead of Fireball Roberts (Class of 2014) when he cut a right-rear tire on his Ray Fox-prepared Pontiac.
 Because he didn’t know how big his lead over Roberts was, Pearson stayed on the track instead of pitting, limping around on the bottom of the apron on three tires and producing a cascade of sparks from the right rear rim.
 Even with running the last lap at 40 mph, Pearson was able to finish two laps ahead of Roberts, earning $24,280.

 2. Buddy Baker, 1967

-The win not only was huge for Baker, but it also ended Hall of Famer Richard Petty’s (2010) record 10-race winning streak.
+The win not only was huge for Baker, but it also ended Hall of Famer Richard Petty’s (Class of 2010) record 10-race winning streak.
 “When I went under the checkered flag, I let out a yell you could have heard in Concord (North Carolina),” said Baker after the race.
 “This is the greatest day of my life.
 Maybe it will give me a mental boost.
 Now I know how to win.”

 3. Jeff Gordon, 1994